bashojs/basho/README.md

 basho "$bashocmd"
 ```

-## Basho Recipes
+## Bashō Recipes

 This is work in progress, but you can see more real world examples at https://bashojs.org/recipes.
 To contribute recipes, fork https://github.com/bashojs/basho-recipes and send a pull request.

 ## About

-Basho is developed by [@jeswin](https://www.twitter.com/jeswin) - sponsored by [AgileHead](https://www.agilehead.com).
+Bashō is developed by [@jeswin](https://www.twitter.com/jeswin) - sponsored by [AgileHead](https://www.agilehead.com).
 This software has an MIT license.
 You can freely use it in commercial work without restrictions.

 ## That's it